Project info

 Type of Discomfort

-A distinction will be made between experienced discomfort and observed discomfort.
-Experienced discomfort refers to the discomfort that arises when people engage in positive risk-taking themselves.
-Indirect discomfort refers to the discomfort that arises when people observe others going through discomfort.
+A distinction was made between experienced discomfort and observed discomfort.
+Experienced discomfort refers to the discomfort that arises when people engage in positive risk-taking behaviors themselves.
+Observed discomfort refers to the discomfort that arises when people observe others going through discomfort.

 Independent variable